phxlin/Colorizer/README.md

 ## User Stories

-The following functionality is completed:
+The following functionalities are completed:
 * [X] User can select hue, saturation, and value
 * [X] Show selected color and info
 * [X] Save preference (Central hue and swatch number)